 - Highly meshed grids, such as those in Singapore or Manhattan

-The table also shows how employing a sag corrector can improve process uptimes for normal- and premium-grid customers.
+The Table also shows how employing a sag corrector can improve process uptimes for normal- and premium-grid customers.
 Sag correction devices offer up to 2 sec of correction for 50% voltage sags and ride-through on interruptions lasting 3 to 12 cycles.
 For normal-grid customers, sag correctors reduce downtime by more than an order of magnitude — a significant improvement.

 Premium-grid customers experience the greatest incremental improvement in process reliability.
 In those cases, sag correctors address all events, eliminating power-related downtime.

 Engines Inc., a West Virginia manufacturer of large axles and rotors, found its facility succumbing to 10 to 15 sag-related shutdowns annually.
 This resulted in many downtime hours, scrapped rotors, and delayed shipments.
 In cooperation with AEP and EPRI, SoftSwitching Technologies installed a 300kVA PRODySC™ to cover the main production line.
-A typical event showing the incoming line voltage and the corrected output is shown in Fig. 2, on page 29.
+A typical event showing the incoming line voltage and the corrected output is shown in Fig. 2.
 In the fifteen months the unit has operated, facility personnel have not had to rework damaged materials because of voltage-sag problems.